 As of December 31, 2019, the valuation allowance against deferred tax assets was \$236 million.
-During 2019 there was a \$44 million increase to the valuation allowance related to the tax losses of RGA Reinsurance Company of Australia Limited ("RGA Australia").
+During 2019, there was a \$44 million increase to the valuation allowance related to the tax losses of RGA Australia.
 RGA Australia's tax loss primarily relates to income on internal retrocession that is not taxable in RGA Australia.
 The RGA Australia deferred tax asset has been reduced to the amount more likely than not to be realized considering the projected future earnings.
-The valuation allowance also increased due to losses in jurisdictions where the company does not have a recent history of earnings including China and Spain.
+The valuation allowance also increased due to losses in jurisdictions where the company does not have a recent history of earnings, including China and Spain.
 These increases were partially offset by a release of a valuation allowance in New Zealand due to taxable income in recent years.